qmk/qmk_firmware/users/romus/README.md

 # Overview

+ This is a modified version of Let's Split keyboard from bbaserdem.
+I don't like standard Dvorak overuses right pinky so I shifted the columns out.
+I'm not sure if this is any good, time will tell.

-I have mostly ortholinear keyboards, which share a lot of functions.
+ I have ortholinear Let's Split Eh, which share a lot of functions with other ortholinear keyboards.
-For this purpose, I collected them here.

-I have the following keymaps:

-* Gherkin (Does not use the user space)
-* XD75RE (Uses different keymap)
-* Let's Split
-* Let's Split It Up
-* Planck

 # Layout

-I use DVORAK with an unorthodox Turkish layout.
+I use DVORAK with an unorthodox off layout.
 If you wanna grab my code, and you used a layout with a persistent base layer change, change it to layer 0 before proceeding.